Mincheol2/VAAE/README.md

 # Modified-TWR-VAE

+This is the modification of TWR-VAE(Timestep-Wise Regularization Variational AutoEncooder) for my NLP / DL projects.

-The baseline is from [Here](https://github.com/ruizheliUOA/TWR-VAE/), and I modified some vague codes, and add some convenient tools.
+The baseline is from [Here](https://github.com/ruizheliUOA/TWR-VAE/)

+I edit some vague parts in original model, and write new codes to help my projects.

-Note that there is only **lang-model part**, not dialogue part.
+Currently, there is only **lang-model part**, not dialogue part.

 ## What things are changed?